pzaino/thecrowler/doc/information_seed_lifecycle.md

    before any decision or override is applied.
 Plugins do not replace built-in source persistence, source/seed linking, lifecycle finalization, or event emission phases.
-9. The runner writes `completed`, `error`, or `disabled` as the terminal status for the current attempt according to the final-status table.
+9. The runner writes `completed` or `error` as the terminal status for the current attempt according to the final-status table.
+Administrative disable remains a separate boolean flag.

 ## `InformationSeed.config` example